metaplex-foundation/developer-hub/src/pages/inscription/index.md

 metaTitle: Inscriptions - Overview
 description: Provides a high-level overview of the Metaplex Inscriptions standard.
 ---

-The Metaplex inscription Program allows you to write data on chain.
-This Data can be attached to NFTs, but does not has to be.
+The Metaplex Inscription Program allows you to write data on-chain.
+This Data can be attached to NFTs but does not have to be.
 In this overview, we explain what this program does and how we can leverage its various features at a high level. {% .lead %}

 {% quick-links %}